-- control of the reception of waste drums in the facility; - control of the acceptation of waste drums; - control of constitution of the Disposal Units; - control of compliment with the storage requirements; - inspection to the selected storage facilities;
+- Control of the reception of waste drums in the facility. - Control of the acceptation of waste drums. - Control of constitution of the Disposal Units. - Control of compliment with the storage requirements. - Inspection to the selected storage facilities. - Control of the compliment with the requirements in the disposal cells. - Inspection to the disposal cell.